 Carlsberg is part of the Danish public-private partnership for Resource and water efficient Industrial food Production (DRIP) to address the problem of water waste in the food industry.
 Through the DRIP partnership, Carlsberg has tapped into the combined knowledge of academic institutions and technology companies which has helped the brewery in Denmark to find the right partners to develop solutions that can further reduce water waste.

 Water consumption for beer production will be reduced from 2.9 to 1.4 hl of water/hl of beer.
-For soft drink, the reduction is 1.5 to 1.2 hl of water/hl of soft drink
+For soft drinks, the reduction is 1.5 to 1.2 hl of water/hl of soft drink

 At the Fredericia brewery, new technologies have always been used to ensure a high degree of water efficiency.
 When the brewery first opened in 1979, the water-to-beer ratio was 4:1 at a time when the global norm was above 6:1.
 In 2019, the Fredericia brewery was selected as a test site for Carlsberg’s first total water recycling plant.